 With LinkedIn’s Account Targeting, you can just upload a list of 300,000 company names in .csv format and you’re good to go.
 To make the tool even better, you can use and incorporate the list with all of LinkedIn’s current filters.
 For marketers from any industry, that combination means in-depth focus and enhanced opportunities all throughout the marketing funnel.

 An advertiser will first upload a list of potential target contacts or company names in CSV format.
 The site cross-references the list against its ecosystem, which has over eight million company pages.
 The platform then generates an account targeted list based on the cross-referenced matches.
 Ads can then be shown to this list as-is, or it can be further refined.

 Taking the time to refine the initial list can be well worth the time and effort.
-It will allow you to make that your ads are laser targeted to the right organizations, and the key people and decision makers within those organizations.
+It will allow you to make sure that your ads are laser targeted to the right organizations, and the key people and decision-makers within those organizations.